communityii/yii2-user/README.md

 _INTERNAL STATUS_

 By default users are placed in pending status when registered.
-This will not be applicable if you have `autoActivate` setting to `false` in your `registrationSettings`
+This will not be applicable if you have `autoActivate` setting to `true` in your `registrationSettings`

 #### Active